yahavi/bamboo-artifactory-plugin/CONTRIBUTING.md

 To run integration tests, the plugin uses the Atlassian Wired tests infrastructure.
 You can read more about it [here](https://developer.atlassian.com/server/framework/atlassian-sdk/run-wired-tests-with-the-plugin-test-console).

-To run the integration tests, in Git repository source dir, execute the following command:
+To run the integration tests, execute the following command:
 ```shell script
 atlas-clean && atlas-integration-test
 ```

 ### Running a single test
 #### Step 1: Start the Bamboo server
-The integration tests store a Bamboo home instance in a zip file `src/test/resources/bamboo-home.zip`.
+The integration tests store a Bamboo home instance in a zip file in [src/test/resources/bamboo-home.zip](src/test/resources/bamboo-home.zip).
 To start the Bamboo server with the tests configuration run the following command:
 ```shell script
 atlas-debug